Leppington & Inner West Line

+Since 2013 the line has been numbered T2 and is coloured light blue on maps and wayfinding information.

 In March 2025, the federal minister for infrastructure, transport, regional development and local government Catherine King announced that a business case for upgrading the T2 Leppington & Inner West Line would be developed.

 History

 Creation in 2013

 Following the 2011 state election, the newly elected O'Farrell government embarked on reform of transport in New South Wales, creating a new organisation, Transport for NSW, in November of that year.
 This was followed up with another government reform, which saw Sydney Trains take over operation of the Sydney suburban rail network from CityRail in July 2013.

 Transport for NSW developed a new rail timetable and branding, which was put into effect on 20 October 2013.
 This saw three former CityRail services, the Airport & East Hills Line, the Inner West Line and the South Line, merged to form the Airport, Inner West & South Line.
 A new numbering system was also introduced and the new line was given the number T2.

 The 2013 timetable was designed to integrate the projects of the Rail Clearways Program, a 2004 plan to divide the network's fourteen metropolitan rail lines into five independent "clearways" by installing extra tracks, passing loops, turnouts and turnbacks at pinch points around the network, such as at Homebush and Lidcombe.
 By 2013, the Rail Clearways Program was substantially complete.
 At the same time, the delivery of 78 new Waratah trains was almost complete as well.